MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 ---
-description: Describes how to use app instancing features with the app lifecycle API (Windows App SDK).
+description: Describes how to use app instancing features with the app lifecycle API in WinUI with the Windows App SDK.
-title: App instancing with the app lifecycle API (Windows App SDK) ms.topic: article ms.date: 03/07/2024
+title: App instancing with the app lifecycle API (WinUI) ms.topic: concept-article ms.date: 09/20/2024
-keywords: AppLifecycle, Windows, ApplicationModel, instancing, single instance, multi instance ms.localizationpriority: medium
+keywords: AppLifecycle, Windows, ApplicationModel, instancing, single instance, multi instance
+#customer intent: As a Windows developer, I want to learn how to use app instancing features with the app lifecycle API in WinUI with the Windows App SDK so that I can control how many instances of my app can run at the same time.
 ---

 # App instancing with the app lifecycle API